convertigo/convertigo/diagnostics/helloworld-feed-perf/README.md

 remote host.
 This does not contradict beta: beta used equivalent response bodies and isolates the extra delay to Flow server execution.

+## Schema-backed frontend picker

+The requestable and lexical iteration binding slice now uses the same schema principle as NGX and Flow Code. `lib_flow_engine` resolves the selected requestable through `requestable.schema`, attaches typed paths to frontend binding candidates, and derives a `ForEach` item schema from the selected array schema.
+The Svelte frontbuilder only consumes these descriptors; it does not parse XSD or Flow source itself.

+On the exact Hello World authoring tree, `appTitle` sees only the preceding `getFeed` requestable. `feedItemTitleEven` sees both `getFeed` and the lexical `feedItems` scope.
+The requestable exposes `news: array` and its typed item fields; the iteration exposes `title`, `description` and `imageUrl` as strings.
+The frontbuilder now clones property definitions per node so these lexical sources cannot leak to nodes outside the loop.

+Checkpoints are `2cc3b79` in `lib_flow_engine` and `b517907` in the private Svelte frontbuilder repository.
+Both are pushed.
+Their runtime workspaces match all tracked files (`missing=0`, `changed=0`).
+The stale duplicate frontbuilder was moved to `/home/nicolas/Téléchargements/convertigo-workspace-backups/20260713T192204Z-frontbuilder-reconcile` before removal, and only `lib_flow_frontbuilder_svelte` remains loaded.

+The rebuilt Hello World passes `svelte-check` with no diagnostics and its production build uses a portable sibling-project SDK path.
+Beta backups are in `/home/nicolas/Téléchargements/convertigo-beta-backups/20260713T194435Z-schema-picker`;
+the engine, frontbuilder and sample were redeployed successfully.
+The beta page and GetFeed endpoint return HTTP 200 with 20 items.
+Beta cannot currently build the Studio authoring projection because its runtime image has no `npm` executable; the schema-backed tree itself is validated on the local Convertigo runtime.
+Adding an incomplete parser fallback would lose descriptor semantics, so this environment limitation is left explicit.

+Artifact: `results/frontend-schema-picker-20260713.json`.

 ## Conclusion

 For the exact legacy-versus-Flow comparison, the primary regression is the Flow